Muriel Duckworth: Subsequent activities

 Muriel Duckworth's pacifism was reflected in her religious beliefs and her work on behalf of peace organizations.
 She was a founding member of the Nova Scotia Voice of Women, a provincial branch of the Voice of Women (VOW).
 She served as the National President of VOW, now called the Canadian Voice of Women for Peace, from 1967 to 1971.
-During her presidency, VOW protested vigorously against the U.S.-led War in Vietnam.
-It also condemned the Canadian government's tacit support for the war and its policy of quietly encouraging the sale of Canadian-made weapons to the U.S. military.
+During her presidency, VOW protested vigorously against the US-led War in Vietnam.
+It also condemned the Canadian government's tacit support for the war and its policy of quietly encouraging the sale of Canadian-made weapons to the US military.
 In 1969 and 1971, Duckworth helped organize two highly publicized visits to Canada by Vietnamese women directly affected by the war.

 Duckworth was also active in community organizing, electoral politics and the advancement of women's issues.
 In 1971, she helped establish the Movement for Citizens' Voice and Action (MOVE), a coalition of community groups in Halifax, Nova Scotia working for a wide range of goals including improvements in education, housing, social assistance and municipal planning.
 Duckworth became the first woman in Halifax to run for a seat in the Nova Scotia Legislature when she campaigned as a New Democratic Party candidate during the provincial elections of 1974 and 1978.
 In 1976, she became a founding member of the Canadian Research Institute for the Advancement of Women (CRIAW), an organization set up to sponsor the dissemination of research on issues affecting women.
 She served as president of CRIAW in 1979–80.
 Later, she played a leading role in organizing a five-day Women's International Peace Conference held in Halifax in June 1985.

 Duckworth was the recipient of numerous honours including the 1981 Governor General's Award in Commemoration of the Persons Case and the Order of Canada in 1983.
 In 1991, she received the Pearson Medal of Peace.
 She was also granted 10 honorary degrees including one from Mount Saint Vincent University in 1978 and another from Dalhousie University in 1987.
-In celebration of her 100th birthday, Oxfam Canada established the Jack and Muriel Duckworth Fund for Active Global Citizenship in recognition of Duckworth and her late husband's leadership in working for social justice.
+In celebration of her 100th birthday, Oxfam Canada established the Jack and Muriel Duckworth Fund for Active Global Citizenship in recognition of Duckworth's and her late husband's leadership in working for social justice.
 Duckworth was awarded a posthumous Order of Nova Scotia on September 2, 2009.